-38. The board of directors are always aware of the matters discussed by the executiv e committee and all the members of the board of directors receive a copy of th ıe minutes of the meetings of the executive committee.
+38. The board of directors are always aware of the matters discussed by the executive committee and all the members of the board of directors receive a copy of the minutes of the meetings of the executive committee.

-Not applicable X
+Compliant Partially compliant Explain Not applicable X